 In Eq.
 (S5), m is mass flux of volcanic gas injected into the pit hole bottom (kg/s).
 The first, second, and third terms on the right-hand side of Eq.
 (S5) correspond to mass fluxes of evaporative outflow, seepage outflow, and meteoric water inflow, respectively.
 In Eq.
 (S6), h is specific enthalpy of volcanic gas and hm corresponds to HDR of the injected volcanic gas.
 The first, second, and third terms on the right-hand side of Eq.
 (S6) correspond to evaporative heat loss, seepage heat loss, and heat inflow of meteoric water, respectively.
 From calculation of Eqs.
-(S5) and (S6) based on the parameter values in Table S2, m = 8-25 kg/s, h = 1600-3900 kJ/kg (not well constrained), and HDR of the injected volcanic gas is estimated to be 32-42 MW.
+(S5) and (S6) based on the parameter values in Table S2, m = 8-25 kg/s, h = 1600-3900 kJ/kg (not uniquely constrained), and HDR of the injected volcanic gas is estimated to be 32-42 MW.
 This is only 10 % of the total HDR of plumes from the 191 vent and the southern wall of the pit hole (~ 400 MW).